 The Author Mary L. Bullock

 After the execution of his parents, Jan and Nancy's son, Cornelius, fled to the Palatinate, where the family survived and later flourished in the town of Flamborn in present day Germany.
-Cornelius' direct descendant, my 6th Great Grandfather, Hendrick Pannebecker, who came to Philadelphia in 1698, established my direct branch of the family.
+Cornelius' direct descendant, my 6th Great Grand-father, Hendrick Pannebecker, who came to Philadelphia in 1698, established my direct branch of the family.
 In 1699 he married Eve Umstat, a Mennonite.
 Three of Eve and Hendrick's children were baptized Dutch Reformed.
-In 1730, Hendrick recruited the minister of the Port Richmond Dutch Reformed Church, Cornelius Van Santvoort, to establish a new Dutch Reformed congregation in Bensalem, PA, not far from Philadelphia.
+In 1730, Hendrick recruited the minister of the Port Richmond Dutch Reformed Church, Cornelius Van Santvoort, to establish his new Dutch Reformed congregation in Bensalem, PA, not far from Philadelphia.
 So we are members of the same congregation!
 (You can't make this stuff up.)

-But that is not all, a male direct descendant of one of Hendrick's sons, one of my 5th great uncles, married a female direct descendant of Cornelius Corsen.
+But that is not all, a male direct descendant of one of my 5th great uncles, married a female direct descendant of Cornelius Corsen.
 The Burial Place was the Corsen family graveyard.
 So the Corsens are also my Cousins, by marriage.

-The Pennypackers directly supported George Washington.
+The Pennypackers -there are about 40 versions of the family name- directly supported George Washington.
 We have a distant familial connection through Martha Washington's grandparents, the Custis family.
 The Pennypackers contributed 148 men to the Civil War, the most of any family, including Galusha Pennypacker, still the youngest-ever U.S. Army General, appointed at age 22.
-There are about 40 versions of the family name.
 Other cousins: 11th Marlon Brando-Actor, 7th Harry Truman-U.S. President, 5th George Armstrong Custer, General at 23 defeated at Little Big Horn, 3rd D.A.
 Pennebaker-Academy Award winning pioneer of direct cinema, arguably the pre-eminent chronicler of Sixties Counterculture.